 Nadel has spent several offseasons learning Spanish and has taken part in Spanish game broadcasts in numerous Latin American countries.
 He is also the author of three books, including Texas Rangers: The Authorized History, published in 1997.

 Eric is very active in the local music scene, annually presenting a Birthday Benefit Concert for Focus on Teens, for which he is a member of the Board of Directors, at Dallas' Kessler Theater.
-This year's concert on May 18 stars Marc Broussard.
-He is also very involved in numerous mental health causes, serving as a spokesman for the national Campaign to Change Direction and for Texas State of Mind.
-Nadel is the 2017 chairman of the Nami Walk on May 13.
+This year's concert on May 10 stars Shemekia.
+He is also staging a monthly Sunday concert series at Cafe Momentum.
+He is very involved in numerous mental health causes, serving as a spokesman for the national Campaign to Change Direction and for Texas State of Mind.
 He is a long-time animal activist and raised the funds for the construction of the first leash-free dog park in North Texas at Mockingbird Point in Dallas."

 A 1991 inductee in the Texas Baseball Hall of Fame, Nadel and his wife, Jeannie, reside in Dallas and Durango, CO with their dog, Kirby, a terrier mix.

-Matt Hicks is in his fifth full season in the Texas Rangers radio booth after joining the broadcasts in June 2012.
+Matt Hicks is in his sixth full season in the Texas Rangers radio booth after joining the broadcasts in June 2012.

 Hicks came to the Rangers from the Corpus Christi Hooks, the Houston Astros Texas League affiliate, where he had served as Director of Broadcasting and Media Relations since 2005.
 In that role, he was the primary play-by-play voice on all radio broadcasts and called Hooks television games on Fox Sports Southwest's Astros Minor League Game of the Week from 2007-09.

-Hicks has 28 years of professional baseball play-by-play experience, making stops with Frederick of the Carolina League from 1989-94 and El Paso of the Texas League from 1995-2004 before becoming an inaugural employee at Corpus Christi.
-He is a former winner of the Radio Broadcaster of the Year Award in El Paso.
+Hicks has 29 years of professional baseball play-by-play experience, making stops with Frederick of the Carolina League from 1989-94 and El Paso of the Texas League from 1995-2004 before becoming an inaugural employee at Corpus Christi.
+He is a former winner of the Radio Broadcaster of the Year Award in El Paso and 2016 was inducted into the El Paso Baseball Hall of Fame.

 In addition, Hicks has extensive experience broadcasting college basketball with Mount St. Mary's College (Emmitsburg, MD), James Madison University (Harrisonburg, VA), the University of Texas-El Paso, New Mexico State University, and Texas A&M University-Corpus Christi.
 He was also the first play-by-play voice of the El Paso Buzzards of the Western Professional Hockey League.
 During his time in Corpus Christi, Hicks also broadcast high school football on the Texas Sports Radio Network's CCISD Game of the Week.